 Is Baklava Greek or Middle Eastern?

-It seems the origins of Baklava have been the cause of many debates for years.
-Desserts that resemble Baklava date as far back as the BC years of the Roman empire.
-Countries like Greece, Turkey, Hungary and Middle Eastern countries like Lebanon and Iran also have versions of this sweet and simple dessert.
+The origins of Baklava have been the cause of debates for many years.
+Desserts that resemble Baklava date as far back as the Roman empire.
+European countries like Greece, Hungary, Turkey and Middle Eastern countries like Lebanon and Iran also have versions of this sweet and simple dessert.

 Greek Baklava seems to favor walnuts as the nut of choice for the filling.
 The sweet syrup is made with honey infused with cinnamon.